 3 Ways to test geoarbitrage cities and save money

 Proceeding with a geoarbitrage requires a strategy and a plan.
-If you’re undecided on where to go or plan to move to an unfamiliar place, consider some of these ways to test possible geoarbitrage cities.
+If you’re undecided on where to go or plan to move to an unfamiliar place, consider some ways to test possible geoarbitrage cities.
 You’ll be able to try before you buy (or rent) while saving money.

 Travel rewards credit cards

 If you aren’t already doing so, maximizing credit cards with travel rewards can help you save money to help with the big move.
-There are many ways to do this and some require more discipline than others, like putting all your expenses on the card but paying it in full so you don’t pay interest.
+There are many ways to do this; some require more discipline than others, like putting all your expenses on the card but paying it in full so you don’t pay interest.

 Some cards also come with annual fees, so you’ll need to figure out which card will work best for you.
 Once you do, put your traveling and other expenses on your travel rewards credit card to start racking up points to use later.